-Accordingly, for Engineering, General Accident, Marine, Protection and Property group of contracts, the liability for remaining coverage is discounted to reflect the time value of money and the effect of financial risk.
+Accordingly, for Engineering and liability insurance, the liability for remaining coverage is discounted to reflect the time value of money and the effect of financial risk.
 For all other group of contracts, there is no allowance for time value of money as the premiums are received within one year of the coverage period.